-5.910 These professional doctoral degrees have clearly articulated student learning outcomes that are consistent with the school's mission and resources.
+5.9 These professional doctoral degrees have clearly articulated student learning outcomes that are consistent with the school's mission and resources.
 The outcomes focus on the degree discipline in areas related to advanced understandings of, and competencies in, appropriate theological disciplines, behavioral sciences, social sciences, research methodologies, and the integration of those areas in a well-designed doctoral dissertation, written project, culminating report on field-based research, or other summative exercise.
-These degrees have at least half of the coursework in courses intended only for professional doctoral students.
 If any courses in this degree are shared with other degrees, doctoral-level outcomes and assignments specific to students in this professional degree are made clear.
-[NOTE: Revisions reflect suggestions from many commenters who felt the original statement of "at least half"